-- To date, IFAD does not have a corporate definition or measurement 20. framework to assess climate resilience.
-31 Given this context, this evaluation draws on the necessary elements of a working definition and framework that is consistent with the current development literature, the practices of other IFIs and the most recent attempts by IFAD country offices and regions to define and measure resilience. - IFAD recognized that the concept of climate resilience may be applied to an entire system or its components and to all hazardous events or a subset of events.32 Resilience applied to particular components or a particular subset of hazardous events is referred to as 'specified resilience' and must be qualified by the response to the specific questions 'resilience to what?' and 'resilience of whom?'
-The IPCC definition corresponds to general resilience, which is relevant to all systems (social, economic and ecological/environmental) and considers all
+- 20. To date, IFAD does not have a corporate definition or measurement framework to assess climate resilience.
+31 Given this context, this evaluation draws on the necessary elements of a working definition and framework that is consistent with the current development literature, the practices of other IFIs and the most recent attempts by IFAD country offices and regions to define and measure resilience. - 21.
+IFAD recognized that the concept of climate resilience may be applied to an entire system or its components and to all hazardous events or a subset of events.32 Resilience applied to particular components or a particular subset of hazardous events is referred to as 'specified resilience' and must be qualified by the response to the specific questions 'resilience to what?' and 'resilience of whom?'
+The IPCC definition corresponds to general resilience, which is relevant to all